Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 Recognizing AUD Symptoms

+Physical dependence is a key symptom of AUD, characterized by the need for alcohol to avoid withdrawal symptoms.
 Those suffering from AUD have a heightened risk of encountering mental health challenges including anxiety and depression.
 These conditions can aggravate AUD by fostering a perpetuating cycle of reliance on alcohol and emotional turmoil.
 Early detection of these manifestations greatly enhances the likelihood of effective treatment outcomes leading to recovery.

 Blood Alcohol Content (BAC)